iO-Academy/docker-image/README.md

 - Maybe restart your computer?
 Windows likes a good off and on before big tasks.

-# docker-image
+## docker-image

+We're going to use your WSL installation for all of these steps, to avoid interoperability problems between Docker and Windows. **Do not launch Docker commands in windows powershell or cmd.**

+Launch a terminal window for your WSL installation (named Ubuntu / whichever distribution you installed previously).

-Start by creating the following directory in git bash
+Start by creating the following directory in WSL:

 ```bash
 mkdir ~/sites/academyServer
 ```

-now cd into it
+Now cd into it

 ```bash
 cd ~/sites/academyServer